reighpuy/dcdreigh/README.md

 $ git clone https://github.com/reighpuy/dcdreigh
 $ cd dcdreigh
 $ pip freeze > requirements.txt
+# You can get the library directly from PyPI:
+- $ python3 -m pip install -U discord.py
+# If you are using Windows, then the following should be used instead:
+- $ py -3 -m pip install -U discord.py
 ```

   - Place your Bot Token at *bot.py*